flemuh/flemuh/README.md

 <h3>🤖 AI and Security</h3>

 <ul>
-  <li>More than 10 completed certificates and courses in Artificial Intelligence and Information Security</li>
+  <li>More than 13 completed certificates and courses in Artificial Intelligence and Information Security</li>
   <li>AI applied to software development, documentation and code review</li>
   <li>AI agents and workflow orchestration for productivity</li>
   <li>Security awareness applied to APIs, data exposure and delivery flows</li>
+  <li>Focus on safer development practices and better technical validation</li>
 </ul>

 ---